Voor klanten en websitebezoekers

 f) audio or video recordings that user decides to save and share (generated while following the courses)

-g) information about participation rate, progress, scores such as (i) answers given (ii) time spent (iii) feedback from and to other participants (iv) feedback and assessment scores from or to coaching
+g) information about participation rate, progress, scores such as (i) answers given (ii) feedback from and to other participants (iii) feedback and assessment scores from or to coaching

 The Client is owner of the data and ultimately responsible.
 TrainTool is only processor of the data and will act accordingly.

-All data is stored in the Netherlands, in datacenters located in Amsterdam and Schiphol (TelecityGroup).
-Backups are stored in the Equinix dataecenter.
+All data is stored in the Netherlands, in datacenters located in Amsterdam (EUNetworks and Amsterdam Data Tower)

 TrainTool has daily backups and keeps daily backups for 30 days.